FatCow, despite its whimsical name, also happens to be one of the oldest in the business.

 In our experience, many of the EIG brands fail to deliver good uptime consistently.
 So we were interested to see what FatCow surprises us with.

-FatCow delivered an average uptime of 99.94% during our last 12-month testing period.
-The result is nothing mindblowing but it does fit into the industry standard.
+FatCow delivered an average uptime of 99.95% during our last 6-month testing period.
+The result is nothing mind-blowing but it does beat many other hosts on our list.

 2. Good Customer Support

-Using the knowledge base, users can find answers to their questions about their account, domains, email, files, partnership programs, policies, security, and more.
+Using the knowledge base, users can find answers to their questions about their accounts, domains, email, files, partnership programs, policies, security, and more.

 You can also search for a keyword or phrase that relates to your question rather than filtering through preset categories.